minhtuannguyen/remote-test-refresh/README.md

 	          :remote-path "/path/to/your/repo/on/remote/machine"}
 ```

-To start `remote-test-refresh`
+To start `remote-test-refresh` :

     $ lein remote-test-refresh
     * Change has been transfered successfully
-    *Change has been transfered successfully
+    * Change has been transfered successfully
     ...